AllWize/allwize/examples/wize2thethingsio/README.md

-# Allwize - WIZE 2 MQTT Bridge
+# Allwize - WIZE 2 TheThings.IO

 Listens to messages on the same channel, data rate and CF and forwards them to an MQTT broker.
 This example is meant to run on a Wemos D1 board (ESP8266).

-Configuration: copy the `configuration.sample.h` file to `configuration.h` and edit it to configure your WiFi network credentials and the MQTT broker data.
+Configuration: copy the `configuration.sample.h` file to `configuration.h` and edit it to configure your WiFi network credentials and the TheThings.IO mapping.

 The payload format is very simple at the moment being just a comma separated list of values.
 The topic is configured to be a placeholder with the node identification (now using the message CI file) and an index for each value in the payload.

+The TheThings.IO mapping is encoded as a JSON document inside the code and parsed on boot.
+This document is an array of devices.
+Each device has the following fields:

+- `id` for the node id, currently using the CI field
+- `token` for the thing token in TheThings.io
+- `keys` is an array of keys that will be mapped to values in the message payload

 Always remember to connect the antenna before powering the board!